HUG-VAS: A Hierarchical NURBS-Based Generative Model for Aortic Geometry Synthesis and Controllable Editing: Results

 \subsection{Broader applications using Unconditional Generation}

-While the aforementioned conditional generation scenarios demonstrate the promising potential of HUG-VAS for semi-automatic segmentation, its utility extends well beyond these two examples, enabling clinically significant applications that, to our knowledge, have never been addressed by traditional SSMs.
-For instance, Fig.~\ref{fig:cg3}a illustrates HUG-VAS’s ability to reconstruct the full aorta surface from partial segmentations extracted from a limited region of the image.
-This capability is particularly valuable when image scans suffer from poor signal quality or contain missing or corrupted regions.
-In such cases, users can isolate a high-quality portion of the scan and provide its surface segmentation (highlighted in green) as input to HUG-VAS, which then infers the complete aorta surface along with its associated probability distribution.
-Importantly, there are no restrictions on the location of the input patch, it may come from the ascending aorta, aortic arch, or descending aorta, as demonstrated on the right.
-Interestingly, the posterior ensembles exhibit greater variability when the prompt originates from the ascending or descending aorta, compared to the arch, suggesting that the aortic arch is the most geometrically distinctive region in the training dataset.
+While the conditional generation scenarios above highlight the potential of HUG-VAS for semi-automatic segmentation, its utility extends far beyond these examples, enabling clinically relevant applications that have not been addressed by traditional SSMs.

+Figure~\ref{fig:cg3}a demonstrates the reconstruction of a complete aortic surface from partial segmentations extracted from limited image regions.
+This capability is especially valuable when scans suffer from poor signal quality or contain missing or corrupted regions.
+Users can isolate a high-quality patch, whether in the ascending aorta, arch, or descending aorta, and provide its surface segmentation (shown in green) as input.
+HUG-VAS then infers the full aortic geometry along with its posterior variability.
+Interestingly, ensembles generated from prompts in the ascending or descending regions exhibit greater variability than those from the arch, suggesting that the arch provides the most distinctive geometric cues in the dataset.

-Besides handling incomplete data, HUG-VAS is also robust to other forms of image degradation, such as low resolution.
-As shown in Fig.~\ref{fig:cg3}b, we apply HUG-VAS to a rabbit CT scan that has very low resolution in the cranio-caudal direction.
+In addition to incomplete data, HUG-VAS is robust to image degradation such as low resolution.
+Figure~\ref{fig:cg3}b shows results on a rabbit CT scan with very poor resolution in the cranio-caudal direction.
 Conventional manual or automatic segmentation methods struggle to generate smooth, accurate results under these conditions.
-For example, using a well-trained auto-segmentation model like our previously developed LoGBNet~\cite{an2025hierarchical,du2025ai} can produce coarse, voxel-based predictions that are difficult to convert into clean surface meshes without manual post-processing, which often resulting introduces geometric artifacts.
+For example, using a well-trained auto-segmentation model like our previously developed LoGBNet~\cite{an2025hierarchical,du2025ai} can produce coarse, voxel-based predictions that are difficult to convert into clean surface meshes without manual post-processing, which often introduces geometric artifacts.
 In contrast, by subsampling the outermost voxel centers and using them as conditional inputs, HUG-VAS generates a high-quality, smooth surface reconstruction that adheres to the underlying voxel prediction.
-Notably, although HUG-VAS was trained exclusively on human aorta data, it still performs remarkably well on the rabbit case, highlighting its strong generalization capability beyond the training domain.
+Remarkably, despite being trained exclusively on human aortas, HUG-VAS generalizes well to the rabbit case, highlighting strong cross-domain robustness.